aiyyer/MEA217/assets/files/MEA_217-Lecture_oct28.md

 - Ask any questions that may arise

+## Activity 2 -Pandas date time
+- Navigate to the class moodle page and download the 2 code files under oct 28 (pandas date time)

-## Activity 2 - Obtaining and Visualizing hurricane data
+## Activity 3 - Obtaining and Visualizing hurricane data